antznin/des-cracker/REPORT.md

 The functions signatures are declared in [des_types_pkg.vhd] and are coded in [des_body_pkg.vhd].

-The functions are coded like in any langage.
+The functions are coded like in any language.
 We will not go through each of them since they respect the [DES standard], thus details may be found there.

-However the VHDL langage has some syntax restrictions we needed to comply with, especially one that is recurrent : arithmetic operations on vectors must be done with `unsigned` vectors.
-As result we often has to cast `std_ulogic_vector` to unsigned and then cast the `unsigned` back to `std_ulogic_vector`.
+However the VHDL language has some syntax restrictions we needed to comply with, especially one that is recurrent : arithmetic operations on vectors must be done with `unsigned` vectors.
+As result we often have to cast `std_ulogic_vector` to unsigned and then cast the `unsigned` back to `std_ulogic_vector`.

 ### DES cracker